-Hinova Announces First Patient Dosed in a Phase I Clinical Trial of HP518, an Orally Bioavailable Chimeric Degrader Targeting Androgen Receptor for Prostate Cancer Treatment
+Hinova Announces First Patient Dosed in a Phase I Clinical Trial of HP518, an orally bioavailable Chimeric Degrader targeting Androgen Receptor for Prostate Cancer Treatment

 Chimeric degraders are bifunctional small molecules that promote degradation of target proteins with high potency and high selectivity.
 This technology has the potential to target non-druggable targets and to overcome the drug resistance issue of traditional small molecule drugs.

-"The dosing of the first patient is a significant milestone in the progress of our efforts from drug discovery to the clinical study," said Yuanwei Chen, Ph.D., President and CEO of Hinova.
-"We are excited about it and dedicated to bringing new treatment options to patients worldwide, and will continue to tirelessly advance our ongoing targeted protein degradation projects."
+"This is a significant milestone in the progress of our efforts from drug discovery to the clinical study," said Yuanwei Chen, Ph.D., President and CEO of Hinova.
+"We are excited about it and dedicated to bringing new treatment options to patients worldwide!"

-Hinova has established a targeted protein degradation drug discovery platform, which allows Hinova to screen protein degradation activity rapidly and accomplish efficient design and optimization of chimeric degraders.
-Furthermore, Hinova has profound experience in chemical manufacturing control (CMC) of Chimeric degrader compounds.
+Through the targeted protein degradation drug discovery platform, Hinova can screen protein degradation activity rapidly and accomplish efficient design and optimization of chimeric degraders.
+Furthermore, Hinova has profound experience in chemical manufacturing control of Chimeric degrader compounds.

 About HP518